spacemeshos/testnet-guide/install.md

 [link to installer here]
 [Installer Binary Hash]

-### Linux with GUI
+### Ubuntu, Fedora or Debian Linux

-!> todo: what are the linux distros that support Electron apps?
+?> Ubuntu 12.04 and newer, Fedora 21 and Debian 8 distributions are supported

 [link to installer here]
 [Installer Binary Hash]

-### CLI-only Linux
+### Other Flavors of Linux

-> Running linux old-school style without any GUI?
+> Running a linux distribution that doesn't support Electron apps?
 We got you covered!
 Just follow [this guide](linux.md) to join the Testnet from your system.

 ---